 The vibe: Cocktails, junk food and great deals

-The Full Nelson is found on Deptford Broadway, just a few minutes’ walk away from its sister restaurant The Waiting Room.
-Offering cocktails, beers and junk food, the bar’s menu includes vegan-friendly takes on fried chicken, burgers and corn dogs.
+A hip bar, The Full Nelson caters more to the night-time crowd.
+Offering cocktails, beers and junk food, the bar's menu includes vegan-friendly takes on fried chicken, burgers and corn dogs.

-Be warned, this intimate bar can get pretty busy, but the drinks, food and friendly atmosphere are all worth braving the crowds for.
+Be warned, it's fairly intimate, and can get packed at the weekends, but the drinks, food and friendly atmosphere are all worth braving the crowds for.
 As is their Wednesday night bargain burger, fries and drink deals.